-This course will offer student's opportunity to learn about what worship is and how the technical side of worship leadership can serve as personal worship.
-The students will gain practical experience with planning, preparing and setting up chapel.
+This course provides students with opportunities to learn about worship from God's Word and his perspective.
+Students will learn the technical side of worship while gaining practical experience with planning, preparing and setting up for chapel.

+Office/Teacher Aides

-Office/Teacher Aides Two Semesters 1⁄2 Credit
+1⁄2 Credit